News

 SBC lawyers turned internal discussions about abuse into discussions around legal liability, according to the report, until protecting the institution from lawsuits became the highest priority—higher than protecting people from sexual predators in pulpits and Sunday school classrooms across the country.

-The Executive Committee announced the federal investigation concluded without any charges in March, but later acknowledged that was incorrect; it was still ongoing.
+The Executive Committee announced in March the federal investigation concluded without any charges but later clarified the broader investigation was still ongoing.

 Queen was indicted on federal charges two months later.
 The author of Everyday Evangelism worked at SWBTS for 14 years and served, for a period, as interim provost.